discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Do you want your child to have a beautiful smile ??

-Most of the times parents are worried about the stains on the kids teeth, but the problems is they notice it a little late.
+Most of the time parents are worried about the stains on the kid’s teeth, but the problem is they notice it a little late.
 When the stains have increased they start paying attention to it as it starts becoming physically more visible.
-But actually that should not have been the case.
+But actually, that should not have been the case.

 Did you know the child’s first dental visit should be done by the Child’s First birthday??